Probing Fermi liquid exceptional points through AC conductivity: Introduction

 Exceptional points are singularities of the Hilbert space characterized by a level degeneracy where not only the energy eigenvalues coalesce but also the eigenvectors.
 Therefore, at these special points of the parameter space, the Hamiltonian cannot be diagonalized.
 This type of singularities cannot occur in Hermitian systems where, even at a degeneracy, the Hamiltonian eigenvectors should be orthogonal.
 In correlated electron systems, non-Hermitian phenomena can emerge in different ways.
 One example is the inelastic electron-electron or electron-phonon scattering.
 These channels trigger damped collective excitations as well as EPs explicitly\cite{kozii2017}.
 Another example is the collective mode spectrum of Landau Fermi liquids.
 Collective modes are not a closed system, since they can exchange energy with individuals quasi-particles.
 In this way, damped modes appear in the spectrum.
 This mechanism, known as ``Landau damping", is the main source of non-Hermiticity.

 From the experimental perspective, the study of collective modes of strongly correlated systems is quite involved\cite{CastroNeto2020}.
 In principle, momentum-resolved dynamic susceptibility in the meV scale~\cite{Abbamonte2017} should give us information about collective excitations.
 Another possibility could be the use of pump-probe spectroscopy~\cite{Giannetti2016,Misha2009,Mitrano2019} to observe the dynamic response in the time domain.
 Also, spatially nonlocal eletromagnetic response at low temperatures, such as the anomalous skin effect\cite{Reuter1948, dressel2002}, should encode these excitations as well.
 On the other hand, recent advances in the quality of crystal growth have allowed experimentalist to reach new regimes of metallic transport\cite{Bandurin2016, Moll2016, Gusev2018}.
 We will argue that these ultraclean samples are good candidates for obtaining signatures of collectives modes.
+In particular, recent studies of microwave photoresistivity in ultraclean GaAs quantum wells\cite{West2010, West2011} reported singular resonances.
+The cause of these effects have been pointed out to be caused by transverse zero sound waves in highly nonideal Fermi Liquids, in the presence of a magnetic field\cite{Alekseev-2019, Alekseeva-2019}.
+This is the type of effect that we are looking for.